Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

     </tr>
   </tbody></table>

-All the functions are applied in the same way as in Demo1 to Demo4 above, so we will not repeat them in this example.
+All the functions are applied in the same way as in `Demo 1` to `Demo 4` above, so we will not repeat them in this example.
 In this example, we will give you an overview of how to use the Arduino's soft serial port to get data information from the Sensor.

 :::tip
 For notes on the Arduino soft serial port, please refer to the [official Arduino documentation](https://docs.arduino.cc/learn/built-in-libraries/software-serial).